 - the email address connected to the license key

-- the domain of the Kirby installation
+- the index URL (domain and path) of the Kirby installation

 No other personal or site data is transmitted to our server.

 Your sites may store or process additional personal data depending on the Kirby plugins and custom code you are using.
 For example, some plugins like contact form plugins also use sessions for technical reasons.
 Themes may include web fonts, external scripts or tracking code.

 When integrating resources from other servers into your site, there is always the risk of revealing information about your visitors to third parties – starting with their IP address.
 Embeds might even allow third parties to load their own cookies or other scripts into your site, e.g. to track visitors across the web.
 Reflect on this risk when using external resources such as images, the

 video KirbyTag or other embeds and act accordingly.

 Your sites also process personal data once a contact form is submitted, a blog comment gets stored or files get uploaded by visitors.
 The same also applies to similar custom site features.
 The data you store in your content files or databases may also contain personal data.